 Driver Analysis Research for Installation

 Stated importance lies.
-Ask an HVAC installer what matters when choosing a heat pump brand and price tops the list.
-Run regression on their actual brand preference and a different picture emerges: technical hotline quality, commissioning support, training, and wholesaler stock often outrank stated price sensitivity.
-The same gap appears with plumbers choosing press fittings, electricians choosing wiring devices, and panel builders choosing enclosures.
-Sales pitches built on stated reasons miss the real lever.
-We use derived importance via regression, Shapley value decomposition for correlated attributes, MaxDiff for forced trade-offs, and importance-performance analysis to find what really drives brand preference, satisfaction, loyalty, and recommendation in installation markets.
-Stated and derived run side by side.
-The gap between them is usually the most valuable finding.
-In short: we identify the drivers your installers won't tell you about, and rank them by real impact, not survey noise.
+Ask an HVAC installer what matters in a heat pump brand and price tops the list, but run regression on actual preference and technical hotline quality, commissioning support, training, and wholesaler stock often outrank it.
+The same gap appears with plumbers choosing press fittings and electricians choosing wiring devices, and pitches built on stated reasons miss the real lever.
+We use derived importance via regression, Shapley value decomposition, MaxDiff, and importance-performance analysis to find what really drives preference, satisfaction, loyalty, and recommendation.
+Stated and derived run side by side, and the gap is usually the most valuable finding: the drivers your installers won't tell you about, ranked by real impact, not survey noise.

 30+